 MinE Best Paper Award

-The MinE Committee kickstarted the MinE Best Paper Award in 2022.
+The MinE Best Paper Award was inaugurated in 2022.

 This Award is given to the best paper presented in the annual EEA congresses whose focus is on the study of LGBTQ+, Race-Ethnicity-Religion and/or Disabilities.

-The Award is financed by the Hub for Equal Representation and the winner is awarded €5,000.
+The Award is financed by the Hub for Equal Representation in STICERD, London School of Economics and Political Science, and the winner is awarded €5,000.

 Minority Underrepresentation in US Cities, Federico Ricca and Francesco Trebbi